radian-software/radian/README.md

-# Radian

-Dotfiles that marry elegance and practicality.
+**Radian**: dotfiles that marry elegance and practicality.

+## Summary

 I write my dotfiles with an eye to:

 * extensive documentation and commentary within and outside of the code